 Why is the castle in ruins?

-The castle suffered gradual degradation from earthquakes – particularly damaging were the tremors of 1222 and the catastrophic 1783 seismic sequence that destroyed numerous monuments across Calabria.
+The castle suffered gradual degradation from earthquakes – particularly devastating was the series of five strong tremors in 1783 that destroyed numerous monuments across Calabria.

 What is the castle's connection to Greek culture?